-2. Click on Create.

-3. In the Generating the connecting package panel, click on Next then select This firewall is already in production.
+- 2. Click on Create. - 3.
+In the Generating the connecting package panel, click on Next then select This firewall is already in production.

-- 4. On next panel, select the version of the firewall and verify and edit the information to connect to the SMC server if necessary: The panel varies according to the version of the firewall.
+- 4. On next panel, select the version of the firewall.
+Verify and edit the information to connect to the SMC server if necessary.
+The panel varies according to the version of the firewall.
 In 3.9.0 and higher versions: - IP address or FQDN: the firewall connects using these addresses to contact the SMC server.
 Depending on network topology, they can either be the SMC server's IP addresses or external IP addresses that the firewall can reach, and which are redirected to the SMC server through destination translation.
 You can set up to ten addresses or FQDNs to contact the SMC server, by order of priority.
 The firewall browses the addresses from 1 to 10 and connects to the SMC server through the first address reachable.
-If the address currently used has not the highest priority, the firewall regularly tries to reach an address with greatest priority. - Port: depending on network topology, they can either be the SMC server's ports (1754 by default) or external ports that the firewall can reach, and which are redirected to the SMC server's port through destination translation. - OUT interface: you can specify a different outgoing interface for each contact address. - For firewalls in version 3.7.X to 3.8.X, only one outgoing interface can be specified, and which will apply for all contact addresses. - 5.
-Click on Generate and download.
+If the address currently used has not the highest priority, the firewall regularly tries to reach an address with greatest priority. - Port: depending on network topology, they can either be the SMC server's ports (1754 by default) or external ports that the firewall can reach, and which are redirected to the SMC server's port through destination translation. - OUT interface: you can specify a different outgoing interface for each contact address. - For firewalls in version 3.7.X to 3.8.X, only one outgoing interface can be specified, and which will apply for all contact addresses. - Click on Generate and download.

-2.3.3 Installing the connecting package on the active node of the cluster
+3.3.3 Installing the connecting package on the active node of the cluster

 The connecting package makes it possible to establish a connection from the firewall to the SMC server.
-Share this package only with trusted users.
+Share this package only with users who have been made aware of security.
+Such packages must only be shared through secure channels (encrypted e-mails, secured USB keys, etc.) between SMC and SNS firewalls.

-- Provide the connecting package to the administrator in charge of managing the cluster on the remote site. - 2.
+- 1. Provide the package to the administrator in charge of managing the cluster on the remote - 2.
 Ensure that the administrator: - connects to the web administration interface of the active node of the cluster. - selects the connecting package In the menu Configuration > System > Management Center of the firewall administration interface.
 After the package has been installed, the administrator can see the SMC server connection settings in the same menu.
 They are also displayed in the SMC dashboard component. - performs a synchronization of both nodes from the administration interface of the active node.
 The passive node retrieves then the configuration contained in the firewall connecting package. - 3.
 In the SMC server web interface, verify that the state of the cluster changes in the Firewalls menu.
 It must be "On line".
-The mode icon changes as well:

-In case of failover, the passive node will become active and will automatically connect to the SMC server. - 4.
+The mode icon changes as well: In case of failover, the passive node will become active and will automatically connect to the SMC server. - 4.
 To view different types of information about both nodes of the cluster, edit the cluster in the Firewalls menu and open the High availability tab.